rasundsbak/rtd-tutorial/docs/source/03_downloading_packages.rst

 .. warning ::

-  If you usually work with `virtual environments <https://docs.python.org/3/library/venv.html>`_ on Fox, you should setup and activate a virtual environment before you continue, see Bonus: Virtual Environments.
+  If you usually work with virtual environments, you should setup and activate a virtual environment before you continue, see `Virtual Environments`.
 If you haven’t heard of virtual environments, you can continue without using virtual environments.

 Python packages
 ----------------